pwr-Solaar/Solaar/docs/devices.md

 The receiver with USB ID 046d:c517 is an old 27 MHz receiver, supporting only subset of HID++ 1.0 protocol.
 Only hardware pairing is supported.

+## Adding new devices

+Most new devices do not need to be known to Solaar to work.

+The _D function in `../lib/logitech_receiver/descriptors.py` makes a device known to Solaar.
+The usual arguments to the _D function are the device's long name, its short name (codename), and its HID++ protocol version.
+Devices that use HID++ 1.0 need a tuple of known registers (registers) and settings (settings).
+Settings can be provided for Devices that use HID++ 2.0 or later, but Solaar can determine these from the device.
+If the device can connect to a receiver, provide its wireless product ID (wpid), If the device can connect via Bluetooth, provide its Bluetooth product ID (btid).
+If the device can connect via a USB cable, provide its USB product ID (usbid), and the interface it uses to send and receiver HID++ messages (interface - default 2).
+The use of a non-default USB interface is the main reason for requiring information about modern devices to be added to Solaar.

+## Supported Devices

+The device tables below  provide a list of some of the devices that Solaar supports, giving their product name, WPID product number, and HID++ protocol information.
+The tables concentrate on older devices that have explicit support information in Solaar and are not being updated for new devices that are supported by Solaar.

 ### Keyboards (Unifying)